The Songbook Academy®

 • Songbook Fellow recognition

 • College recommendation letter from the Songbook Foundation

 • Letter recognizing the achievement of each Songbook Scholar sent to their high school

 • Membership in Songbook Academy alumni network

 Great American Songbook Youth Ambassador Award will receive the chance of a lifetime: the opportunity to perform with two-time Emmy and five-time Grammy Award nominated entertainer and founder of the Songbook Foundation, Michael Feinstein.
 The Ambassador will receive one professionally written musical arrangement.
 The Youth Ambassador will serve for one year and will have opportunities to perform throughout the year.
-Past Youth Ambassador performance opportunities have included:
+Performance opportunities for previous Songbook Ambassadors have included the following appearances:

 Songbook Inspiration Award recipient will receive a performance opportunity with two-time Emmy and five-time Grammy Award nominated entertainer and founder of the Songbook Foundation, Michael Feinstein, to be coordinated by the Songbook Foundation.

 Songbook Celebration Award recipient will receive a performance opportunity with two-time Emmy and five-time Grammy Award nominated entertainer and founder of the Songbook Foundation, Michael Feinstein, to be coordinated by the Songbook Foundation.